Pit orchestra: Description

-Typically, pit orchestras play in a lowered area in front of the stage called an orchestra pit.
+Typically, pit orchestras play in a lowered area in front of the stage called an orchestra pit, rather than being on the stage as for a concert.
 Inside the pit, the conductor stands facing towards the stage with their back towards the audience to coordinate the music with the vocals and actions of the singers, dancers and actors, while the orchestra sits facing the conductor.
 The conductor may also sit at one or more keyboards and conduct as well as play, which often means the use of more head and facial gestures rather than hand gestures.
 This is often the case when a show only requires a small orchestra, or on national tours, where the instrumentation is often reduced from the original arrangement and one or two keyboard players substitute for several instruments.
-In some cases, theatres do not have a pit; in this case, the pit orchestra may play in a room near the stage, watching the conductor's gestures using a video monitor.
+In some cases, theatres do not have a lowered pit; in this case, the pit orchestra may play in a room near the stage, watching the conductor's gestures using a video monitor, or from the floor level, between the first row of seats and the (higher) stage.

 Music parts for pit orchestra woodwind players in musical theatre are normally divided into "reed books".
 Orchestration varies with each show based on the type of music that will be performed, such as jazz, classical, or blues.
-For example, a Reed 1 Book may contain music for piccolo, flute, Eb alto saxophone, Bb clarinet, and/or oboe.
+For example, a Reed 1 Book may contain music for piccolo, flute, alto saxophone, clarinet, and/or oboe.
 A musician handed a reed book would be expected to play each part.
 Because the musician plays so many different instruments, he or she is referred to as a "doubler" (even though the Reed Books may have up to eight instruments each).
 In general, individual reed books tend to fall into one of 3 categories: high reed, low reed, and double reed.
-High reed books may contain soprano, alto, or tenor saxophone; Bb, bass, or Eb clarinet; and flute, alto flute or piccolo.
+High reed books may contain soprano, alto, or tenor saxophone; Bb, bass, or E-flat clarinet; and flute, alto flute or piccolo.
 Low reed books may contain bass or contrabass clarinet, baritone or bass saxophone, and bassoon.
 Double reed books may contain oboe and English horn, often in addition to flute, clarinet or saxophone.
 Due to the need for certain instruments to play solo or group parts throughout a musical, higher reed books often contain more doubled instruments throughout, whereas lower reed books contain fewer.
-For example, in West Side Story, clarinet and bass clarinet parts are present in each of the top four reed books, even though they rarely play simultaneously; rather, in certain sections of the music, a few of these parts must play simultaneously while instruments that are only present on a single part (such as alto saxophone, Eb clarinet, oboe, English horn, and soprano saxophone) play separately.
+For example, in West Side Story, clarinet and bass clarinet parts are present in each of the top four reed books, even though they rarely play simultaneously; rather, in certain sections of the music, a few of these parts must play simultaneously while instruments that are only present on a single part (such as alto saxophone, E-flat clarinet, oboe, English horn, and soprano saxophone) play separately.
 However, the Reed 5 book contains only bassoon parts, which are not present on any other books.